 Treatment and prognosis

-Typically, and certainly, in the case of locally advanced tumours, treatment is surgical consisting of a nephroureterectomy, taking not only the kidney but also the ureter and a cuff of the bladder at the vesicoureteral junction 4-5.
+Typically, and certainly, in the case of locally advanced tumors, treatment is surgical consisting of a nephroureterectomy, taking not only the kidney but also the ureter and a cuff of the bladder at the vesicoureteral junction 4-5.

 Instillation of bacille Calmette-Guerin (BCG) or mitomycin C into the upper tract has been investigated as an alternative to surgery in some cases 5.

-Prognosis depends on the stage of the tumour (see staging of TTCs of the ureter) and histological grade (see grading of TCCs) has little influence 3.
+Prognosis depends on the stage of the tumor (see staging of TTCs of the ureter) and histological grade (see grading of TCCs) has little influence 3.
 Metastases are most frequently to liver, bone, and lung 4.

 - 1. Leder RA, Dunnick NR.
 Transitional cell carcinoma of the pelvicalices and ureter.
 AJR Am J Roentgenol.
 1990;155 (4): 713-22.
 AJR Am J Roentgenol (abstract) [pubmed citation]

 - 2. Dyer RB, Chen MY, Zagoria RJ.
 Classic signs in uroradiology.
 Radiographics.
 2004;24 Suppl 1 (suppl 1): S247-80. doi:10.1148/rg.24si045509 [pubmed citation]

 - 3. Vikram R, Sandler CM, Ng CS.
 Imaging and staging of transitional cell carcinoma: part 2, upper urinary tract.
 AJR Am J Roentgenol.
 2009;192 (6): 1488-93. doi:10.2214/AJR.09.2577 [pubmed citation]